GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

   <figcaption>Laptop keyboard</figcaption>
 </figure>

-To send a feature report to a HID device, pass the 8-bit report ID associated with the feature report (`reportId`) and bytes as a [`BufferSource`] (`data`) to `device.sendFeatureReport()`.
+To send a feature report to an HID device, pass the 8-bit report ID associated with the feature report (`reportId`) and bytes as a [`BufferSource`] (`data`) to `device.sendFeatureReport()`.
 The returned promise resolves once the report has been sent.
 If the HID device does not use report IDs, set `reportId` to 0.